Time Management Statistics (2026 Edition)

 Effective use of time refers to a unique skill set — it varies from person to person.

-A person with a strong time management system can organize tasks to ensure that each one gets enough time and attention.
+In plain terms, it means working smarter, not harder.
+A person with a strong time-management system can organize tasks to ensure each one gets enough time and attention.

-Additionally, studies on sleep hygiene estimate that we spend around β of our lives sleeping.
+Additionally, studies on sleep hygiene estimate that we spend around ⅓ of our lives sleeping.
 Despite the daunting statistics, you need sleep.
 Without enough energy, you’re less likely to use your time wisely.

 So, using time effectively means getting enough rest and being productive during daytime hours.